Cheznoodle/SEGP-Group-R/README.md

-# Setup Guide for Unity Biology & Chemistry Mobile App
+# Setup Guide for Unity Mobile App Development

 This README provides detailed instructions on how to install Unity Hub, download the Unity Editor (version 2022.3.2f1), install necessary modules for iOS and Android development, and set up app project files.
 Follow these steps to set up your development environment.